IBM-Automation-SPGI/Event-Automation-PoT/2/index.md

 Next Steps
 ==========

-In the following module, Focus' marketing team will use _IBM Event Processing_ to correlate newly-created customer accounts with orders totaling over $25 within a 24-hour time window.
+In the following module, Focus' marketing team will use _IBM Event Processing_ to correlate newly-created customer accounts with orders for a given ammount, within a 24-hour time window.

 [Previous: Creating an event stream from MQ data using Event Streams](../1/index.md)